mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/redis-package/index.md

 The next stage of this tutorial uses [jq](https://stedolan.github.io/jq/), a command line JSON processor to simplify some of the commands.
 Follow the instructions [here](https://stedolan.github.io/jq/download/) to install JQ for your operating system.

 # Objective
-By the end of this session you will have installed your first service - [Redis](https://redislabs.com/) - from the DC/OS Universe repository.
+By the end of this session you will have installed your first service - [Redis](https://redislabs.com/) - from the DC/OS Catalog repository.
 Redis is a key-value store, which you will use for persisting data in this tutorial.

 # Steps
   * Install Redis
-      * Search the Universe repository for redis packages:
+      * Search the Catalog repository for redis packages:

         ```bash
         dcos package search redis